chadsr/NordVPN-NetworkManager/README.md

 ## 1. Installation
 ### 1.1 Arch (AUR)
 Use your preferred method of installing packages via AUR.
-Any easy option is to use [yaourt](https://archlinux.fr/yaourt-en):
+An easy option is to use [yay](https://github.com/Jguer/yay):
 ```
-yaourt -S nordnm
+yay -S nordnm
 ```

 ### 1.2 Debian/Ubuntu